frietz58/se_hiob/README.md

 HIOB
 ====
-HIOB is modular hierarchical object tracking framework written in python and tensorflow.
+The **HI**rarchical **OB**ject tracker HIOB is a framework written in python and tensorflow.
 It uses a combination of offline trained CNNs for visual feature extraction and online trained CNNs to build a model of the tracked object.

-HIOB was created for a diploma thesis on CNNs at the Department of Informatics of the [Universität Hamburg](https://www.uni-hamburg.de/) in the research group [Knowledge Technology (WTM)](https://www.inf.uni-hamburg.de/en/inst/ab/wtm/).
-During a bachelor thesis the performance has been further improved and it has been adapted to run inside of [ROS](http://www.ros.org/).
+Initially, HIOB has been created by Peer Springstübe (as his diploma thesis) at the Department of Informatics of the [Universität Hamburg](https://www.uni-hamburg.de/) in the research group [Knowledge Technology (WTM)](https://www.inf.uni-hamburg.de/en/inst/ab/wtm/).
+This version of HIOB can be found [here](https://github.com/kratenko/HIOB/commits/master).

-The ROS integration of HIOB lives in a separate repository: https://github.com/theCalcaholic/hiob_ros The ROS integration of HIOB lives in a separate repository: https://git.informatik.uni-hamburg.de/wtm/hierarchical-object-tracking-ros
+Tobias Knüppler has further improved and HIOB's performance has been adapted to HIOB to run inside of [ROS](http://www.ros.org/).
+The ROS integration of HIOB lives in a [separate repository](https://github.com/theCalcaholic/hiob_ros).
-TODO: add link to the docker image of hiob_ros.

-The algorithm in HIOB is inspired by the [FCNT](https://github.com/scott89/FCNT) by *Wang et al* presented in their [ICCV 2015 paper](http://202.118.75.4/lu/Paper/ICCV2015/iccv15_lijun.pdf).
+The CNN based tracking algorithm in HIOB is inspired by the [FCNT](https://github.com/scott89/FCNT) by *Wang et al* presented in their [ICCV 2015 paper](http://202.118.75.4/lu/Paper/ICCV2015/iccv15_lijun.pdf).
 The program code of HIOB is completely independet from the FCNT and has been written by us.

+In the scope of my bachelor thesis, I made HIOB scale adaptive, which had been identified to be one of HIOB's weak points.
+Thus, I've build upon and greatly benefitted from the work that has previously been done on this framework!
+I won't go into depth explaining the problem, if you are interested in this, I will glady email you a copy (or you can [rend a hardcover version of my thesis](https://kataloge.uni-hamburg.de/DB=1/XMLPRS=N/PPN?PPN=1671600797) at the informatics library at the uni hamburg).

 # Installation